edrake07/GettingAndCleaning_Project/Codebook.md

  - Data_all is a 10,299 by 89 data frame
  - Summary_means is a 180 by 88 data frame
  - Data contains various standard deviations and means from the Human Activity Research dataset.
 This dataset was created by measuring 30 participants perform 6 tasks while wearing a smartphone to collect gyroscopic data.
+ The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
  - A full description of the dataset is in the file 'UCI HAR Dataset/README.txt'

+ ###There are 4 elements to each variable name
+ 1. "t" or "f" prefix which denotes whether or not variable is time series or frequency domain
+ 2. "Body" or "Gravity" to denote the source of the accelaration signal
+ 3. "Acc" or "Gyro" to denote the source of the signal from either an acceleramete or gyroscope
+ 4. "Jerk" or "Mag"

  - Variables present in the dataset

 "dataset"